 You or your loved one just had a stroke.
-Once the initial shock subsides, you want to know, “How long will it take for me to recover?”
+Once the initial shock subsides, you want to know, “How long does it take to recover from a stroke?”
 Will I make a full recovery?
 Will I be able to walk?”
 These are questions that everyone wants their physician to answer.

 Your doctor or therapist is not being evasive when they say, “It depends.”
 Early on the exact time line and amount of recovery can be difficult to predict.
 After a few weeks we generally have a much better idea of how you will do.
 However, it is still possible to make some general observations about stroke recovery.